akanainc/automation/com.akana.ps.automation/README.md

 * --filepath Path to the zip file that needs to be extracted
 * --installpath Path to the installation
 * --deployFiles is an archive file that contains any extra files to be added to a containers deploy directory
+* --overwrite is the option that will tell the installer to overwrite a directory that already exists.
+* --repository is an option to be used when the lib directory is outside of the product home.
+This is useful if using a shared location, mounted drive.
+* --javaopts allows the script to override the default java options used at container startup.

 ## Container Script
+The container script is only responsible for creating containers.
+It will create however many container property files exist in the property directory.
+Container property files are any property file that doesn't contain the name `environment` or `default` in it.

+The `environment.property` file is also required in the property directory.
+This file will only exist once per server, no matter how many containers are being built on this image.

 To run container as standalone:

 * cd \<install dir\>/sm8/scripts/Lib/soa/automation/properties